scala-js/scala-js-website/doc/interoperability/facade-types.md

 # Calling JavaScript from Scala.js with dynamic types

-Because JavaScript is dynamically typed, it is not often practical, sometimes impossible, to give sensible type definitions for JavaScript APIs.
+Sometimes, it is more convenient to manipulate JavaScript values in a dynamically typed way.

-Scala.js lets you call JavaScript in a dynamically typed fashion if you want to.
+Although it is not recommended to do so for APIs that are used repetitively, Scala.js lets you call JavaScript in a dynamically typed fashion if you want to.
 The basic entry point is to grab a dynamically typed reference to the global scope, with `js.Dynamic.global`, which is of type `js.Dynamic`.

+**Scala.js 1.x:** In Scala.js 1.x, `js.Dynamic.global` is a [global scope object](./global-scope.html) instead of an actual value of type `js.Dynamic`.

 You can read and write any field of a `js.Dynamic`, as well as call any method with any number of arguments.
 All input types are assumed to be of type